-Arrive alive this holiday
+Arrive alive this holiday with these safety tips

 As the year draws to an end and many of us hit the road, our motoring writer Thembekile Vokwana shares some of his favourite tips for staying safe.